Zhengzhou

 Henan braised noodles are the bowl Zhengzhou names as its own.

-Wide hand-pulled noodles slip through a long-simmered lamb broth kept on a clean cardamom and dried-kelp note.
-Ribbons of lamb, lily buds, wood-ear and translucent bean threads weight the bowl.
-The broth reads rich and savoury, with the warm sweetness of well-cooked lamb under the spice, and the hand-pulled noodle carries the broth on every slip.
+Wide hand-pulled noodles slip through a long-simmered lamb broth on a clean cardamom and dried-kelp note.
+Ribbons of lamb, lily buds, wood-ear and bean threads weight the bowl.
+The broth reads rich and savoury, the warm sweetness of well-cooked lamb under the spice, with the hand-pulled noodle carrying broth on every slip.

-We take you to one of the city's older noodle houses in the busy lunch window, when the broth is at its deepest and the noodles are being pulled to order at the front pass.
-Your guide demonstrates the slip-and-lift the locals use to read the chew, and the side dish of pickled chilli is set for those who want the lift.
+We take you to one of the city's older noodle houses in the busy lunch window, when the broth is at its deepest and noodles are pulled to order at the front pass.
+Your guide demonstrates the slip-and-lift the locals use, with pickled chilli on the side for the lift.

 Henan pepper soup(Hu La Tang, the breakfast bowl)